Top 21 Things to Do in Edinburgh

-This post provides the 21 best things to do and see in Edinburgh throughout the year.
+This post provides the 27 best things to do in Edinburgh throughout the year.
+We also have a 3-day itinerary you can use to help plan out your trip to this historic city!

 1. Visit Edinburgh Castle